Clone Wars Adventures: Gameplay

 Players could engage in battles with droids, Umbarans, Death Watch troopers, and infamous characters like Darth Maul in combat zones.
 The game offered two combat zones, Umbara and Carlac which contained active quests, missions.
 Players could explore these worlds by foot or vehicle, and face dangerous enemies.
 Typically, all AI enemies dropped two Republic Credits that players could use to purchase a wide variety of items, and leftover scrap items.
 Using the player combat system, a diverse system of fighting for both AIs and players alike, both members and non-members could unleash powerful attacks upon their opponents who usually dropped a special piece of material used to craft various items or complete collections.
 Players were given access to abilities that depended on the current weapon the player was using, power-ups with companions, and field equipment to aid them in combat.

 Players could purchase droid companions like R2-D2 or TO-DO to follow them around in game.
 There were also special attachments that allow pets to do new things, like a boombox to make other players dance, or mounted guns to fire lasers when clicked on.
 Players could also unlock more droids like C-3PO by entering special game codes on the Clone Wars Adventures website home page.
-Other companions included adopted creatures such as a Jawa.
+Other companions included adopted creatures such as Jawas.
 There were several Creature Pets available such as the Convor, a bird-like creature, with helmet attachments available for purchase.
 Other creatures included an Anooba, Kowakian monkey-lizard, a brown rancor, and a red rancor, which could only be obtained by receiving the pet in a special crate and purchasing an SC Code to open it.
 In addition to the entertainment of owning a companion, players were also given special abilities associated with their current pet.
 These power-ups provided boosts like speed and extra-damage while both on and off the battlefield.